labscript-suite/labscript-suite/docs/source/installation/developer-anaconda.rst

     Moreover, there is now an option to write and use custom labscript device drivers outside of the labscript-devices installation directory.

-In this example, we will use an existing conda environment named `py38`.
+In this example, we will use an existing conda environment named `labscript`.
 Skip the first line/step if continuing on from the instructions to :ref:`set up this environment <installation/setting-up-an-environment:Anaconda Python>`.

 .. attention::